-Developing from a small marketing town, Leeds, and specifically Holbeck in South Leeds, became an important centre for the production and marketing of woollen cloth.
+Developing from a small market town, Leeds (and specifically Holbeck) became an important international centre for the production of woollen cloth.

-Built for the London and Western Railway during the Industrial Revolution, the viaduct is a feat of Victorian engineering and provided a vital transport link into the booming city centre.
+Built for the London and Western Railway during the industrial revolution, the viaduct is an acclaimed feat of Victorian engineering.
+The route of 92 brick arches provided a vital transport link into the booming city centre.

 It has languished in distinguished neglect ever since.

 Our next aim is to have meanwhile use of the viaduct and temporary opening by at least 2023, to coincide with Leeds 2023:

 undreds of ideas

 How can the space have a positive and useful impact for the community?
 What would you like to see?
 What are the challenges that need to be addressed?
 How could the space change over time?
 Is it one thing, or many?

 Could I be your...

 The viaduct is over 1.6km long, originates in the City Centre near Tower Works, runs through Holbeck and ends up at Gelderd Road near Elland Road.View Map